 The center has three main objectives, in religious life:

 - Create opportunities for exploring meaning and purpose

-CSSS aims to give all students, whether or not they are religious, an opportunity to explore life’s bigger questions.
-The center provides programming for meaningful discussion about existential, moral, spiritual, and other topics.
+CSSS aims to give all students, religious or nonreligious, an opportunity to explore life’s bigger questions.
+The center provides programming for meaningful discussion about existential, moral, spiritual and other topics.
 The center also provides meditative opportunities, which allow participants to more fully explore themselves.
 Learn more about the center’s meaning-making opportunities.

 Understanding other religious traditions is essential to a supportive campus experience.
 CSSS aims to increase religious literacy on campus and to promote cooperation between students from various backgrounds.
 Learn more about interfaith opportunities at Dickinson.

 The Center for Service, Spirituality and Social Justice plays an active role on campus to achieve these three goals.
-The center hopes that you will join us for programs and take advantage of our resources.
-To learn more about the philosophy and previous religious life programs, see the Religious Life Brochure, visit our Facebook page, and/or feel free to contact the center.
+We hope that you will join us for programs and take advantage of our resources.
+We welcome conversations with students (religious and non-religious) interested in exploring faith traditions.
+To learn more about what we did last year, see our 2017-118 Year in Review.